Site icon Our Breathing Planet

 European Hornet Physical Description

 Males of the European Hornet distinguish themselves from the other castes.
 They attain a slightly smaller size than the workers, who are all female.
 These also lack the stinger that the workers develop.
-But, while smaller than the others, their abdomens have seven sections.
+But, while smaller than the others, their abdomens actually have seven sections.

 Source: https://tinyurl.com/ym9hdnxu Photo: BlueRidgeKitties CCL: https://tinyurl.com/2s4apsss